hrt/KrunkerBypass/README.md

 return new Promise(function(resolve) { fetch(url).then(res => res.arrayBuffer()).then(function(buffer) { resolve(Array.from(new Uint8Array(buffer)).map(x=>String.fromCharCode(x^85)).join('')) }); });
 })('https://krunker.io/pkg/krunker.qaN49.vries')
 ```
 As you can see, they end up using join which we hook.
+Methods to detect proxies may be relevant here: https://github.com/hrt/ProxyDetectJS

 ## ArrayHook
 The game logic uses arrays to hold entities.
 We hook the prototype `Array.prototype.push` to access player list.